Grinding Out Salmon Catches

 Professionals Who Can Deliver

-From what I see there's still a distinct lack of understanding on various tactical salmon fishing approaches starting with basic 'mental toughness' from the salmon anglers and often a general lack of understanding of how salmon need to be carefully & consistently approached and dealt with when they do co-operate.
-Personally I feel that the whole business has been far too 'easy-osy' with anyone being allowed to buy access to a river and enter the game without any basic salmon fishing skills or sometimes not even the correct salmon fishing equipment levels.
-The cost of this could never truly be calculated but I strongly suspect it represents a massive loss to the Scottish economy annually through poor water coverage, blown hooking or landing opportunities and now more so than ever since that 'digital stats curse' was naively introduced to our game.
-Why should a Scottish salmon river only be as good as its visiting angler's skill set (if fished at all) and how is that inconsistent measuring tool of relevance to understanding how many salmon are present in any river.
+From what I see there's often a lack of understanding on various tactical salmon fishing approaches starting with basic 'mental toughness' from anglers which is sometimes paired with a general lack of understanding of how salmon need to be thoughtfully approached and dealt with when they do co-operate.
+Personally, I feel that the whole business has been far too 'easy-osy' with anyone being allowed to buy access to a river and enter the realm without any basic salmon fishing skills or sometimes not even the correct salmon fishing equipment levels.
+The cost of this can never truly be calculated but I strongly suspect it represents a massive loss to the Scottish economy annually through poor daily water coverage, blown hooking or landing opportunities and now more so now than ever since 'digital stats' were introduced as the main driver in this game.
+Why should a Scottish salmon river only be as good as its visiting angler's skill set (if even fished) and how is that poor measuring tool of relevance to understanding how many salmon are present in any river or what the possibilities of intercepting one are.

 Learning The Real Salmon Fishing Skills

 The Tay especially during the early Spring months doesn't get anywhere near as much fly fishing attention as the warmer months do.
-The fly is however the more deadly approach in the right hands as the slower presentation of the fly works far better in the cold water of Spring.
+The fly is however the more deadly approach in the right hands as the slower presentation of the fly works far better in the cold water of Spring than most faster moving spinning lures.
 To my mind there's more satisfaction and skill involved in hooking and landing a super fit Scottish Spring salmon on the fly during the early months of the year even though I've also enjoyed catching many salmon while 'harling' or spinning over the decades.
-This River Tay Spring salmon in the picture was a good example of 'grinding out' a fish in cold wet Spring salmon fishing conditions via good riverbank movement & knowing exactly how to set the hook when that hard earned hooking opportunity finally arose.
+This River Tay Spring salmon in the picture was a good example of 'grinding out' a fish in cold wet low Spring water conditions via good properly spaced riverbank movement, multiple minimised 'frequent & often' known salmon lie coverage protocol (for a briefly pausing runner) & knowing exactly how to set the hook when the hard earned hooking opportunity finally and inevitably arose!
+If you want consistent success in this glorious pursuit become a salmon lie antagonist machine with the mindset from the hymn To Be A Pilgrim; 'Hobgoblin nor foul fiend can daunt his spirit'!